Degrees & Programs

 The Department of Art and Art History offers undergraduate degrees rooted in a progressive, challenging, and engaging curriculum.
 Our programs offer opportunities for international and interdisciplinary study and support our students’ individual paths in research and creative artistry.

-Our program begins with our Foundations classes, an intense inquiry into fundamental questions of color, space, materials, and art history that lays the groundwork for your arts education.
-After completing the requirements of the Foundations Program and a sophomore portfolio review, students can choose upper division courses in one of our ten concentration areas or choose to go into one of our B.A. options or learn how to teach art at a K-12 level.
+Our program begins with our Foundations classes, an intensive inquiry into fundamental questions of art history, color and composition, materials and space as well as time and structure that lays the groundwork for your arts education.
+After completing the requirements of the Foundations Program, students can choose upper division courses in one of our ten concentration areas or choose to go into one of our B.A. options or learn how to teach art at a K-12 level.

 A Bachelor of Art is a liberal arts degree that spans the arts and other disciplines that spark your imagination.
 You’ll become skillful in the studio arts and learn how your art form fits into the trajectory of history, thought, and cultural context.